 Most varieties of the bacteria are harmless but if contact is made with some of the nastier strains, there can be a long list of mild to severe symptoms that can attack the human body.

 “This strain of E. coli gives gastrointestinal upset which is vomiting and diarrhea,” said Luffman.
 “But worst case you can go into kidney failure and develop hemolytic uremic syndrome which can ultimately lead to death so it can be very serious.”

 “The EPA has actually delisted Gap Creek for having high counts of E. coli.
 That is a big success story and it is a very fast success story,” said Archer.
-“We usually do not see those kind of results for 10 to 15 years, but we seen it in less than 3.”
+“We usually do not see those kinds of results for 10 to 15 years, but we see it in less than 3.”